cocos/cocos-docs/en/cocos-service/agc-auth.md

   ![](agc-auth/auth-open.png)

-- Click **Enable** in the row of each authentication mode to be enabled.
+- Select the required authentication method, click the **Enable** button on the right.
 In the dialog box that is displayed, configure app information.
 Required information can be obtained refer to AGC Auth Service document - [Enabling Auth Service](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-auth-service-getstarted#h1-1590395363254-0).

   ![](agc-auth/auth-console1.png)

   ![](agc-auth/auth-console2.png)

-- Go back to the service panel, check the required authentication mode to be enabled, and configure app information for client.
+- After console setting, return to the Creator service panel, check the required authentication mode to be enabled, and configure app information for client.

   ![](agc-auth/auth-params.jpg)